Student Charter 2022/2023

 • Provide opportunities for the student voice to be raised, listened to, and responded to.

-• Support effective participation in programme development, review, and evaluation.
+• Support effective student participation in quality enhancement processes such as programme development, review, and evaluation.

 • Ensure students know where to go if the University does not meet required standards.

-• Manage a clear Complaints and Academic Appeals procedure, which adhere to the requirements of the Office of the Independent Adjudicator (OIA).
+• Manage clear Complaints and Academic Appeals procedures, which adhere to the requirements of the Office of the Independent Adjudicator (OIA).

 The Students’ Union commits to:

-• Work alongside the University to define and promote a range of methods to engage evaluate and enhance opportunities for the student voice to be raised, listened to, and responded to.
+• Work alongside the University to define and promote a range of methods to engage, evaluate and enhance opportunities for the student voice to be raised, heard and responded to.

-• Provide support and representation to individual and groups of students who are subject to university procedures when requested.
+• Provide support and representation to individuals and groups of students who are subject to University procedures when requested.

 Students commit to: